 Another big year for flooding, especially along the lower Mississippi River.
 Early in the year, it seemed likely that the upper river was going to be hit hard.
 River levels stayed unusually high through the winter after a wet fall.
 In addition, the northern sections of the watershed had a lot of snow and much of it was still on the ground in early March.
 However, the snowpack melted gradually and spring rains weren’t especially heavy.
 Although water levels stayed high for weeks, flooding along the upper river was minor.
 It was a very different story for the lower river, however.

-The Ohio River watershed also had a deep snowpack and relentless heavy rain in the spring along the Ohio and Missouri River basins dumped torrents of water into the Mississippi.
-The river gauge at Cairo, Illinois reached a record high on May 2 at 61.72 feet.
+The Ohio River watershed also had a deep snowpack.
+Relentless heavy rain in the spring along the Ohio and Missouri River basins dumped torrents of water into the Mississippi.
+The river gage at Cairo, Illinois, reached a record high on May 2 at 61.72 feet.

 On May 3, the US Army Corps of Engineers blasted a hole in the Bird’s Point Levee (after a court challenge trying to stop the blasting failed), sending water pouring into the 210-square mile Birds Point-New Madrid Floodway, an area long designated for overflow but never intentionally used as such.
 (High water topped the levee in 1937 and flooded the area but it was not an intentional breach).
 Some 200 residents were flooded out and 130,000 acres of land was submerged, most of it farmland.